How to Open a Restaurant in 11 Steps

+The SBA offers a variety of loan programs, including for restaurateurs.
 If you plan to use an SBA loan as your main source of funding to start your restaurant, you will need to go into this process with your ducks in a row.
-Write a stellar business plan that highlights uniqueness of your idea, and be prepared to have 20-30% of your loan amount in cash—or to take out a mortgage on your home.
+Write a stellar business plan that highlights the uniqueness of your idea, and be prepared to have 20%-30% of your loan amount in cash—or to take out a mortgage on your home.

 Keep in mind, though, that while the SBA’s stamp of approval may make some lenders more willing to consider applicants who don’t fall within their strict loan criteria, applying for an SBA loan still involves lengthy paperwork, and the process can take several months.

-If you specifically need cash to make a big equipment purchase (like point of sale technology, commercial kitchen appliances, flatware, or furniture) for your new establishment, equipment financing might be the right choice for you.
+If you specifically need cash to make a big equipment purchase (like point of sale technology, commercial kitchen appliances, flatware, or furniture) for your new establishment, restaurant equipment financing might be the right choice for you.

 And because the equipment itself serves as collateral, you likely won’t be asked to put up additional collateral for the loan.